Wrongful death civil suit in Ayla Reynolds case closes as criminal investigation continues

 “When we receive the leads, they are evaluated and then investigated,” Brockway said at the time.

-An email to Brockway Friday afternoon seeking comment was not immediately returned.
+An email to Brockway on Friday afternoon seeking comment was not immediately returned.

 Send questions/comments to the editors.